frederic-perez/AmE-dictionary/data/idioms.md

 __catch (one’s) eye__
 __catch (the) headlines__ To be featured on the headlines of news articles, as due to being particularly important, popular, fashionable, etc. _The pop star caught headlines yesterday after his latest run-in with police._
 __catch a glimpse of (someone or something)__ To see someone or something very briefly or suddenly.
-__catch a snooze__ :two: To sleep or take a nap, especially of a short duration. _I prefer getting the bus to work in the morning rather than driving, because it gives me a chance to catch a snooze on the way._
+__catch a snooze__ :three: To sleep or take a nap, especially of a short duration. _I prefer getting the bus to work in the morning rather than driving, because it gives me a chance to catch a snooze on the way._
 __catch big air__ To jump into the air, especially in a vehicle or on sports equipment (e.g., a snowboard, skis, skateboard, bike, etc.). _I love this ski slope, you can catch some big air off some of its jumps!_
 __catch fire__ __1__ Be ignited, as in _This wood is dry enough to catch fire._ __2__ Become inflamed with enthusiasm or passion, as in _His ideas caught fire all over the country._ _The magazine never quite caught fire._
 __catch hell__ _I’d catch hell for it._